How to Find Which Keywords Are Best to Target (Step by Step)

 4. Google one of those keywords, let’s say its: best productivity apps 2022

-5. Take a look at all the Google search results and their Moz DA to see if there is anything close to mine.
+5. Take a look at all the Google search results and their Ahrefs DR to see if there is anything close to mine.

-7. I must find results on SERP which have a Moz DA close to mine or lower – ie. Moz DA 35 or lower.
+7. I must find results on SERP which have a Ahrefs DR or Moz DA close to mine or lower – ie. Moz DA 35 or lower.

 8. Rinse and repeat!